Parallel inference for massive distributed spatial data using low-rank models: Spatio-Temporal Inference

+We temporarily assume the parameters $\bftheta_1,\bftheta_2,\ldots$ to be known, or held at a particular set of values at one step of a parameter-inference procedure (see Section \ref{sec:STparam} below).
 We first take an on-line, filtering perspective in time, which means that we are interested at time point $t$ in obtaining the filtering distribution $\bfeta_t | \bz_{1:t} \sim N_r(\bfnu_{t|t},\bK_{t|t})$, where $\bz_{1:t}$ denotes the vector of all data collected at the first $t$ time points.
-Obtaining $\bfnu_{t|t}$ and $\bK_{t|t}$ can again be achieved using the decentralized Kalman filter \citep{Rao1993}.
-It requires two nested filters, where each ``outer'' filtering step over time essentially consists of an ``inner'' information filter over servers as in \eqref{eq:infofilter}: \begin{framed}
+We can obtain $\bfnu_{t|t}$ and $\bK_{t|t}$ using a Kalman filter, for which each update step essentially requires carrying out Algorithm \ref{alg:spatial}: \begin{framed}